9 tips to make use of LinkedIn’s Advanced Search Operators

 These criteria can range from anything like location to specific skill sets and titles.
 Overall, you want to use as many search filters as possible.
 Doing so makes it easier for you to dig up more relevant search results for your needs.

-6. Look to search predictions for inspiration
+6. Look to Search Predictions for Inspiration

 LinkedIn’s search bar also offers a type-ahead feature.
 This means that reveals autocomplete suggestions depending on how relevant it is to the query.
 These predictions are informed by other similar profiles to yours who’ve run similar searches.